GT Malware Passive DNS Data Daily Feed

-During processing, each executable’s use of the Domain Name System (DNS) is recorded in both raw (packet capture) and simplified plaintext formats.
-The plaintext format, which contains a subset of information present in the PCAP files, comprises a series of 4-tuples that provide the executable's MD5 hash, the date in which the executable was processed, the qname (domain name) of the DNS query, and (if the query was of type A) a resolution IP address for the domain name.
+During processing, each executable’s use of the Domain Name System (DNS) is recorded in both raw (packet capture, or PCAP) and plaintext formats.
+The plaintext format, which contains a subset of information present in the PCAP files, is represented as a series of CSV files named according to the date on which a given set of executables was processed.
+Each file comprises a series of 3-tuples that provide the executable's MD5 hash, the qname (domain name) of the DNS query, and (if the query was of type A) a resolution IP address for the domain name.

 As of July 2015, a daily feed comprising both raw and plaintext versions of the data is available through DHS PREDICT.
 In aggregate, this information represents a special kind of passive DNS database for suspect and known malicious software, which GTISC believes will be useful for a variety of research and operational purposes.